Exponential mixing of all orders for Arnol'd cat map lattices

-which can be proved using integration by parts. \end{prop} Since any function on the torus can be expanded in plane waves, we deduce that the correlation function of any two functions on the torus, that are sufficiently smooth for their Fourier expansions (and those of their derivatives) to converge, will show mixing behavior with the same mixing time.
+Since any function on the torus can be expanded in plane waves, we deduce that the correlation function of any two functions on the torus, that are sufficiently smooth for their Fourier expansions (and those of their derivatives) to converge, will show mixing behavior with the same mixing time.

 Using Proposition~\ref{prop1}, this can be established as follows:

 We now apply the Cauchy-Schwarz inequality:

 to deduce that